IRUKA-UMINO/IRUKA-UMINO/README.md

-My favs are Iruka, team7 (YES including Yamato and Sai), Sasori, Deidara, Zabuza and Haku (DNI if you ship them), Shizune, Tsunade and Gaara!!!!!
-I like zbkk kkir ymkk inosaku shinokibahina gaanaru t/obd but im open to any ship as long as it isnt weird!! sasodei DNI i see them as brothers/father-son.
+My favs are Iruka, team7 (YES including Yamato and Sai), Sasori, Deidara, Zabuza and Haku (DNI if you ship them), Shizune, Tsunade, Hagoromo and Sand siblings!!!!!
+I like zbkk kkir ymkk inosaku shinokibahina gaanaru t/obd hsmd but im open to any ship as long as it isnt weird!! sasodei DNI i see them as brothers/father-son.
 I mostly care for familial relationships more !!

 <img width="200" height="200" alt="image" src="https://github.com/user-attachments/assets/71fd757c-43f0-4075-8a23-098097a2fef7" /> <-- i draw ^_^ i love artbros